 Only Vehicle users of the A19 Shipton Road will experience a change to their view due to the proposed options.
-Vehicle users driving by the eastern boundary of the site will experience filtered glimpses of the proposed built form during winter months or at the entrance of the site.
+Vehicle users driving by the The only location where the context of the site is perceived within the character of the settlement is from Shipton Road and York eastern boundary of the site will experience filtered glimpses of the proposed built form during winter months or at the entrance of the site.
 The change for all options will be Negligible-Nil.